Habibullah Khan Khattak: Military career pre-WW2

-Action in World War
+Action in World War II

 He was promoted to captain on 4 February 1942.
 By April 1944, he was serving with the Bihar Regiment.
 During World War II, he campaigned in Burma and was amongst a handful of Indian officers to have commanded an infantry battalion at war.
-He was mentioned in dispatches for service in Burma in the London Gazette 10 January 1946 as temporary Major, Bihar regiment.
+He was mentioned in dispatches for service in Burma in the London Gazette 10 January 1946 as temporary Major, Bihar Regiment.

 Pakistan Army career

 His rapid rise in the Pakistan Army saw him as a two-star general at the age of 40, and at this rank he held the appointments of a divisional commander, of the Chief of Training Pakistan Army, of the Chief of General Staff and of the first Military Commander of the Baghdad Pact.
 In December 1958, he graduated from the Imperial Defence College, London (now the RCDS) and was promoted to lieutenant general rank and appointed as Deputy C-in-C of the Pakistan Army.
 He was prematurely retired in October 1959 at the age of 46.

 For his services, he was awarded the 3rd highest civilian award of Sitara-e-Pakistan, which follows the Nishan-e Pakistan and the Hilal-e-Pakistan.
+He was also presented with the Legion of Merit by the President of the United States authorised by act of Congress for exceptionally meritorious conduct.

-In 1991, he was invited by the regiment he had commanded, the Bihar Regiment of Indian Army to participate in its Golden Jubilee.
+In 1991, he was invited by the regiment he had commanded, the Bihar Regiment of Indian Army, to participate in its Golden Jubilee.
 He attended the ceremonies.

 Politics

 After his premature retirement from the Army, Khattak became closely involved in the private industry sector through his company Ghandhara Industries, which he founded on 23 February 1963 and which is headquartered in Karachi, Pakistan.
 This company produces pickup trucks, buses and heavy trucks.
+This was the first company in the Bibojee Group conglomerate.

 He also served as a federal minister during Zia-ul Haq's time and made an abortive attempt to contest elections from his home constituency of Karak.